Imoeka1/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-function that takes a function
+functions that takes a pointer